 Please bring any forms you need completed to your visit.
 Any form submitted outside of your visit time may take three business days to complete.
 We will charge $10 for completion of a form outside of a visit if it requires more than a signature or if you need it in less than three business days.

 Will you call in an antibiotic for me?

-In general, we ask that you come to see me for consideration of antibiotic treatment of a new illness like sinusitis, a urinary tract infection, dental abscess, or skin infection.
+In general, we ask that you come to see me for consideration of antibiotic treatment.

 Do you prescribe narcotics?

 Narcotic medications are difficult to regulate and can be addictive.
 We avoid their use whenever possible.
 Patients who require narcotics for more than a month will be asked to sign a narcotic contract with me.
 A sample of this contract will be available under the Forms page of my website.
 No narcotics are kept at this office.

 Do you have medications samples at the office?

 No, we do not receive visits, gifts, or samples from pharmaceutical representatives.

 How much privacy will you give my teenager?